2. Aiguilles Rouges Nature Reserve Hiking - The Lakes

 One of the best places to admire the Mont Blanc massif is from the other side of the Chamonix Valley.
 The Aiguille Rouge nature reserve is not to be missed!

 - Lac Blanc (2352m) - A great place to enjoy the view of the Mont Blanc.
 From the Flegere / Index lift, the hike is a bit under 2 hours.
 You will find facilities and refreshments at the lake.
-Great place to have a picnic!
+A great place to have a picnic!
 IGN 3530ET

 - Lac Cornu (2276m) - Take the Brevent lift up and follow the signs toward the Cornu.
 Pass under the Aiguille de Charlonon and up and over the Col Cornu (2414m).
 From the Planpraz lift to the lake is about 1h45.
 IGN 3630OT

 - Lac Noir (2540m) - From the Col Cornu, head right on the marked path towards the Col de Gliere (2461m).
-This hike is less frequented as the path is a slightly more challenging (2h30 from Planpraz) but it makes for a mystic picnic spot as the lake is often partially covered by snow and ice.
+This hike is less frequented as the path is slightly more challenging (2h30 from Planpraz) but it makes for a mystic picnic spot as the lake is often partially covered by snow and ice.
 IGN 3630OT

 3. "Glacier Views" Hikes and Treks

 One of the best ways to see a glacier up close is the above mentioned Mer de Glace.
 Another great way to see the Mer de Glace with fewer crowds is to head up to the Chapeau (1576m) from Lavancher.
 The hike is under an hour and has a couple great options for refreshments before and after the hike.

 Another great glacier view hike is the Jonction between the Bossons glacier and the Taconnaz glacier.
 The Chalet du Glacier des Bossons (1425 m) is situated right next to the Bossons glacier and has food, drinks and amazing views of seracs.
 Hikers can start from the hamlet of Le Mont (40min) or the valley floor.
-This is a great hike because you truly are at the base of this amazing glacier.
+This is a great hike because you truly are at the base of this amazing glacier, and the trail eventually continues up to the junction of the glaciers at 2600m.

 4. Aiguillette des Posettes at 2201m (7,220ft)